JiangWeibeta/MLIC/README.md

 #### Update 2024-04-08

 I upload the training log when the lambda is 0.0250.
+The model is trained on 4 GPU cards.

 I fix the LatentResidualPrediction and SynthesisTransform, you should use LatentResidualPredictionFix and SynthesisTransformFix.
 The parameter number becomes 83.5M.
 The modification leads to no performance drop.